-Bragg Creek Provincial Park can be accessed off Hwy 758 near Bragg Creek, Alberta.
+Bragg Creek Provincial Park can be accessed off Hwy 758 near Bragg Creek, Alberta, Canada.

 Bragg Creek Provincial Park is located along Hwy 758 linking Elbow Falls Trail (Hwy 66) to the hamlet of Bragg Creek just east of the Kananaskis Country boundary and west of Calgary, Alberta, Canada.
 Tiny Bragg Creek Provincial Park has been passed hundreds of times, over three decades, on the way to other hiking missions.
 From the second, and last, parking area, there is a trail-head directly in front of the car as packed lunches are shared while the light rain diminishes before drifting away.
 There is still time for another hike after exploring flood damage and pristine forest at Paddy's Flat west of Allen Bill Pond.
 The Bragg Creek Provincial Park Trail is a short loop which skirts the Elbow River.
 Perhaps the tiny park has been affected by the June 2013 flood.